nology-tech/wov-client-project/README.md

 - All of these components are imported from the Mui Component Library and can be style by the selectors stipulated in the Navigation.scss file.
 - Currently they prove the Link for the react-router-dom dependency, that will be used to route to different pages within the App.

+### Calendar Page

+- The calender page displays a calender and the completed tasks for the current date.
+- By clicking on a previous date, the completed tasks for that date can be viewed.
+- A different month can be viewed by clicking on the arrow buttons on either side of the month name.
+- All the fututre dates and months in the calender are disabled.
+- By clicking on the down arrow in the task, additional information about the task will be displayed.
+- The page has the Header at the top and the Navigation Menu at the bottom.

 ### Profile Page

 - The Profile page contains the information regarding a players profile displaying it on the prfolie screen.